silkroadnomad/DoichainPlaygroundSvelte/README.md

 Consequently, Doichain makes it straightforward to store and transfer Doichain-NFTs and various proofs of existence, positioning it as an ideal platform for emerging local-first, peer-to-peer applications that leverage technologies like libp2p, IPFS, and CRDTs such as OrbitDB.

 This project aims to facilitate web application development for developers.

+In the example directory you can see how to
+- make coin transactions
+- store an NFT
+- store other PoE (Proof-Of-Existence)

 # Usage:
 1. Clone this repo.